go96396/data-viewer/README.md

 * a history feature in the data url selection process
 * syntax highlighting for json
+* option to refresh on click instead of periodically
+* status indicator (running or not running)

 ## Sample Data
 Sample data sets can be found in the `sample-data` directory.
 It includes: